scenariomartin/EnglishWords/words.md

 intuition   ,you may cheat on your intuition, but your intuition never cheats on you.
 :instinct            :fraud ,the men were detained at two meat plants on suspicion of fraud. institute
+,she's overriding her natural instinct to chase or even eat the lamb.

 halt